 Smoking cigarettes is good for you.

-Of course, smoking is also very bad for you.
+Of course, smoking is also very bad for you, and the bad certainly outweighs the good.
 It causes:

 - heart disease